Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
-    was used to assist with the responsiveness and styling of the website and to make the navbar and jumbotron on the landing page.
+    was used to assist with the responsiveness and styling of the website and to make the navbar and jumbotron.
 2. [Google Fonts:](https://fonts.google.com/)
     were used to import the font-family 'Montserrat' into the style.css file.
 3. [Font Awesome:](https://fontawesome.com/)